Exploring The Spiritual But Not Religious Path Of Awakening.

 I’ve found that it is possible to travel a spiritual but not religious path and get the depth our souls are hungry for.

-This, for me, has been a natural way of embodying spirituality.
+For me, this has been a natural way of embodying spirituality.
 It evolved organically and was guided by my inner wisdom, as I didn’t grow up in a home that valued religion.
-We never talked about what it meant to be spiritual but not religious.
-I only went to church a handful of times.
+We never talked about what it meant to be spiritual but not religious, and I only went to church a handful of times.

 As a young adult, I married in a church after taking the required classes (I felt like an imposter) and had my kids baptized when they were born.
 It’s a little embarrassing to admit that I thought I should.
 I often wondered why I felt that way because religion wasn’t part of my life.
 I now realize it was out of fear: What would happen if I didn’t baptize my kids?
 Was I the wrong person if I didn’t believe in “God?”
 Would I go to hell when I died?
 What kind of a parent was I for not bringing my kids to church?